alexhelms/lumisky/docs/installation.md

 Create a clean raspi image following [the official instructions](https://www.raspberrypi.com/software/).
 Install Raspberry Pi OS 64-bit, full or lite.
 Use the full version if you are going to use a mouse, keyboard, and monitor on the raspi.
-Use the lite version if you are going to use ssh.
+Use the lite version if you are going to use SSH.

+?> If you are on Windows and unfamiliar with Linux, use [PuTTY](https://www.putty.org/) for an SSH client and [WinSCP](https://winscp.net) for an SCP client so you can copy files to and from the raspi.

+SSH into your raspi, or if you are using a mouse and keyboard, run the following commands in a terminal.

-Install docker.
+1. Install docker.

 ```bash
 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh ./get-docker.sh
 ```

-Allow non-sudo docker usage.
+2. Allow non-sudo docker usage.

 ```bash
 sudo usermod -aG docker $USER
 newgrp docker
 ```

-Enable docker to start on boot.
+3. Enable docker to start on boot.

 ```bash
 sudo systemctl enable docker.service
 sudo systemctl enable containerd.service
 ```

-Create the docker compose file.
+4. Setup Lumisky.

 ```bash
 mkdir -p ~/lumisky/data